stellar/stellar-core/docs/learn/admin.md

 Decide on a history archive and add a HISTORY config entry for it on each node.
 Optionally: Create databases for each to use--e.g., by using PostgreSQL's `createdb` command.
 Set the `DATABASE` config variables on each node to your choice of database.

 Run:

-`$ stellar-core --newhist <historyarchive>`
+1. `$ stellar-core --newhist <historyarchive>`

-to initialize every history archive you are putting to.
+  - to initialize every history archive you are putting to.
-Run:

-`$ stellar-core --newdb`
+2. `$ stellar-core --newdb`

-to initialize the database on each node.
-Run:
+  - to initialize the database on each node.

-`$ stellar-core --forcescp`
+3. `$ stellar-core --forcescp`

-to set a flag to force each node to start SCP rather than join.
-Run:
+  - to set a flag to force each node to start SCP rather than join.

-`$ stellar-core`
+4. `$ stellar-core`

-on each node.
+  - on each node to start it

 # Notes